BenAndrew310/nctu-digital-circuit-lab-1/README.md

 # nctu-digital-circuit-lab-1
-This is the first lab session for the digital circuit class.
-The goal is to program a sequential multiplier.
+The goal of this lab is to program a sequential multiplier.